drualcman/SmartApiResponseCache/README.md

 - **`DefaultCacheDurationSeconds`**: The default duration (in seconds) for cache entries.
 Default is `5`.
 - **`IsCacheEnabled`**: A flag that indicates whether caching is enabled globally.
 Default is `true`.
+- **`ContentTypes`**: Array with cacheable ContentTypes.
+Don't have default value, but if it's not set should use `[ "application/json", "application/xml", "text/plain" ]`.

 Example: